shalender8928/task-tracking/SECURITY.md

 ## Reporting a Vulnerability

-If you discover any security related issues, please send and e-mail to Shalender Kumar via shalender8928@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please drop comments.
 All security vulnerabilities will be promptly addressed.